Factory Trawlers Employment Positions

 You should note that surimi has been made in Japan for many years, but is relatively new to Americans.
 While inspecting surimi is fairly easy to learn, the making of high-quality surimi is quite complicated.
 Those who make the surimi are called surimi technicians, and are headed by the surimi master.
 Many of the trawlers hire specialists from Japan to make the surimi.
 On such boats, the quality controller position is also often filled by a Japanese individual, allowing complete communication between this position and the surimi technicians.
 Quality controllers typically earn between $3,800 and $4,800 per month.

-For a complete list of factory trawlers (including detailed profiles of each), go to AlaskaJobFinder.com.
+For a complete list of factory trawlers operating in Alaska (including detailed profiles of each), go to AlaskaJobFinder.com.